williamjiang26/williamjiang26/README.md

   </a>
 </div>
 <div align="center">
     I'm based in NYC.
-I'm interested in startups, emerging tech and operations of large engineering projects.
-I'm an engineer who builds and designs products for the user solving their problem.
-Currently I am working on software for small business operations.
+I'm interested in startups, emerging tech and scalable distributed applications.
+I build and design products to fit the end user.
+I'm interested in internal tools for SMBs, marketplaces and consumer products.
+I'm interested in B2B, robotics and fintech industries.
+Currently I am working on a order management platform for SMB operations.
 </div>

 </p>